top of page

 Not sure which loop you're in?
 The Find Your Loop diagnostic identifies it in four questions.

-What to Measure If You Want to Reduce Repeat Contacts
+What to Measure to Diagnose AHT Repeat Demand

 If the goal is to reduce repeat contacts, duration alone is insufficient.